 Cedar Creek in Chase County

-Elk City Reservoir to county line in Montgomery County
+Mouth of Elk City Reservoir to the west boundary line of Montgomery County